MicrosoftDocs/connected-spaces/articles/cameras-connect.md

 [!INCLUDE[banner](includes/banner.md)]

-After you've paired a gateway to your store, you can connect your cameras.
+After you've paired a gateway to your store, you can connect your cameras to the gateway.
 Keep in mind that cameras are connected to a specific gateway.
 You can connect any camera approved for Connected Spaces on the same network as your gateway.

 ## Prerequisites